 Once all variant information is in view, you can copy and paste the JSON data into a free online JSON to CSV converter tool such as JSON to CSV Converter.
 This will aggregate the data and provide a CSV file with the information organized in columns.
 You'll need to get the product titles separately and map them to the correct row in the CSV file using the product ID column.

-Alternate Method - Finding the variant ID using the cart.js
+Alternate method - Find the variant ID using the cart.js

-When .js is added at the end of the cart page URL it automatically opens a new window with line-item properties of the product currently in the cart.
-Variant iD can then be filtered out of all the line item properties present on that page.
+.js is added at the end of the cart page URL it automatically opens a new window with line-item properties of the product currently in the cart.
+Variant ID can then be filtered out of all the line item properties present on that page.